MCERQUA/mcp-qrcode-generator/DEPLOYMENT.md

    ```bash
    vercel
    ```
-3. Set up environment variables in the Vercel dashboard
+3. Set up environment variables in the Vercel dashboard, adding your `MCP_SIGNED_URL`

 ### Option 3: Deploy to Netlify